lucarei/position-estimation-ros/README.md

 3. run calibration script.

+TEST CAMERA CALIB WITH ARUCO
+sudo apt install ros-noetic-aruco-ros

+rosrun camera_calibration cameracalibrator.py --size 7x4 --square 0.35 image:=/usb_cam/image_raw/

+The GUI will show you the chessboard architecture with points and colors.
+It automatically saves images increasing different parameters: skew, size, x, y.
+When the software recognize a lot of different images (40 in my case), you are able to calibrate the camera and obtain the different matrices.
+Ther are saved as 'tar.gz' file in /tmp/ folder.

+(ost.yaml file is in the calibrationdata.tar.gz file saved during the calibraton process)

+> tar -xvzf calibrationdata.tar.gz -C /home/luca/Desktop/

+save it as head_camera into hidden '.ros/camera_info/' folder

+> mv head_camera.yaml /home/luca/.ros/camera_info/

+to test the calibrated camera info on ROS topics, launch the usb_cam package, then:

+> rostopic echo /usb_cam/camera_info

 ## USB Camera Images in ROS Environment

 First of all, you need to install the `usb_cam` package to have a ROS-compliant webcam (which publishes images in the ROS infrastructure).